About Melanie Phillips – Pet Portrait Artist

 It's the perfect way to clear the mind and take in the beauty of the Welsh landscape.

-Favorite Walks
+Favourite Walks

-One of our favorite places to visit is Bosherston Lakes in Pembrokeshire.
+One of our favourite places to visit is Bosherston Lakes in Pembrokeshire.
 It’s about an hour’s drive from home, but it’s always worth the trip, especially in the summer.
 This photo was taken on one of the little footpaths winding around the ponds, with Lily in tow as always!

-My Favorite Local Walking Locations
+My Favourite Walking Locations

 - Bosherston Lakes in Pembrokeshire